Tatis slam, 6 RBIs, Padres beat M’s, sweep 9-game homestand

 Mariners: LHP Yusei Kikuchi (1-3, 4.32 ERA) is scheduled to start Monday night in the opener of a three-game series at Oakland.

-Padres: Haven’t announced a starter for Monday night’s opener of a four-game series at Milwaukee.
+Padres: LHP Blake Snell (1-0, 3.79) is scheduled to start Monday night in the opener of a four-game series at Milwaukee.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports